-The division works to support and deliver products, services and experiences that appeal to both locals and visitors.
+The Cultural and Tourism Development Division works to support and deliver products, services and experiences that appeal to both locals and visitors.
 It does this through supporting sector development, facilitating delivery, providing funding and through stimulating demand.

 The business units making up the division have specific communities of practice (sectors) and relationships, which support policy development, industry development and funding attraction from private and other government sources.

 - Events Tasmania